 Tourist SIM Card

 For tourists, you can get any SIM card from any provider that’s most convenient for you.
 They are all very similar for short-term use.
-Just keep in mind coverage areas and limitations of carriers mentioned above.
+Just keep in mind the coverage areas and limitations of carriers mentioned above.

-Pick a SIM from the provider that has appropriate number of days of your stay.
+Pick a SIM from the provider that has an appropriate number of days for your stay.
 If you plan to travel to many remote areas, Telcel should be your first choice since they have the best coverage area in Mexico.
 If you want to save money, you can buy them at a convenience store in the city instead of at the airport.

 Where to Buy SIM Cards in Mexico